 '''

 tigger 113 % cat <<XX

 ? first line

 ? second line

-'''

-'''

 ? last line XX

 ?
 XX

 first line

 second line

 last line XX

 tigger 114 %

 '''

 Pipes are used to send the output of a program to the input of another program.
+For example the command

+Is |less

-For example, the command ls | less ls by itself displays the directory on the monitor.
-The "|" pipe the output of the ls to the input of another program called less (less displays its input on the screen).
-So what is the difference between the above command and simple ls.
-One thing about less is that it displays the contents a screen by screen, so a screen-full of file names is shown, and it waits for any input character
+Is by itself display the directory on the monitor.
+The "|" pipe the output of the Is to the input of another program called less (less displays its input on the screen).
+So what is the difference between the above command and simple Is.
+One thing about less is that it display the contents a screen by screen, so a screen-full of file names will be shown, then it waits for any input character

-Finally, the command script.
+Finally the command script.
 Script makes a copy of your terminal session (do man script for more details).

 The way script works is as follows.
-When you type script, a file is created that will store every command you type and everything that is displayed on the screen.
-So, for example, if you type 1s then the ls command together with the displayed results will be stored in the script file.
+When you type script, a file is created that will store every command you type and every thing that is displayed on the screen.
+So for example if you type Is, then the Is command together with the displayed results will be stored in the script file.
 You can specify the name of the file with the script command.
 If you did not specify the file, the default file is typescript.
 Do not forget to exit the scripting session using exit command.
 An example is shown below.